US Northwest, Canada devastated by flood, 1 death reported

 Crews partially reopened the West Coast’s main north-south highway, Interstate 5, near Bellingham, Washington, following its complete closure overnight because of mudslide debris.
 The northbound lanes remained closed Tuesday evening as crews continued working.

 Additionally, six railroad cars that had been sitting on tracks in a BNSF rail yard in Sumas derailed in the flooding Tuesday, said Lena Kent, BNSF general director of public affairs.
-Trains in that location and others in western Washington won’t be running until water recedes and tracks are inspected and repaired if necessary, she said.
+Trains in that location and others in western Washington won’t run again until water recedes and tracks are inspected and repaired if necessary, she said.

 Canada’s two largest railways expect it will take several days to clear track outages in southern British Columbia that are hindering the movement of goods to the port in Vancouver.